E. B. C. Jones: Life

+Outside fiction, Jones stated her intellectual and religious outlook in her contribution to 'The Adelphi Forum: Religion and The Adelphi ' (July 1931): "One of the delights of existence is to perceive in widely dissimilar minds and writings the knowledge that human development is going and must go from selfhood to disinterested love - in Freud, for instance, or in W. B. Yeats, Fredegond Shove, Edwin Muir...
+I myself do not believe in God; where Mr Plowman speaks of the knowledge and love of the will of God, I should speak of the pure perception (here synonymous with love) of reality."

-In 1921, Jones married F. L. Lucas, a classical scholar and literary critic who taught at Cambridge University.
-Jones's sister Petica was married to classical scholar Donald Robertson, Lucas's former supervisor at Trinity College.
-Lucas had fallen in love with Jones after reading and admiring her first novel, Quiet Interior.
-Jones based the characters Hugh Sexton in The Singing Captives (1921) and Oliver in The Wedgwood Medallion (1923) on Lucas, and dedicated two novels to him.
-In turn, Lucas's semi-autobiographical first novel, The River Flows (1926), includes a character based on Jones, Margaret Osborne.
-They were married for eight years; her admiration for George Rylands undermined the marriage by the later 1920s.
+From 1921 to 1929 Jones was married to F. L. ("Peter") Lucas, a classical scholar and literary critic who taught at Cambridge University.
+Jones was living at the time with her sister Petica, wife of classical scholar Donald Robertson, Lucas's former supervisor at Trinity College.
+Lucas had fallen in love with her after reading and admiring her first novel, Quiet Interior.
+Jones based the characters Hugh Sexton in The Singing Captives (1921) (a friend recovering from gassing in the War), and Oliver in The Wedgwood Medallion (1923) (a classics graduate now studying the Elizabethan drama) on Lucas, and dedicated two novels to him.
+In turn, Lucas's semi-autobiographical first novel, The River Flows (1926), includes a character based on Jones, the novelist Margaret Osborne.
+They were married for eight years, her 'salon' in West Road, Cambridge, being described by John Lehmann, who visited it as a student, as 'Bloomsbury-by-the-Cam'.
+Her admiration for George Rylands undermined the marriage by the later 1920s.
+Noel Annan stated that she was "an important influence" on Rylands' intellectual development.
+She retained her married name after 1929.
 Her partner from 1930 to the end of her life was the lawyer Donald Livingstone McIntyre (1905–1981), who was a prisoner of the Japanese during the Second World War.
-Her sister Petica was killed while on air-raid warden duty in 1941, the only civilian casualty in Cambridge of German bombing.
+Her sister Petica was killed while on air-raid warden duty on 24 February 1941, the only civilian casualty in Cambridge of German bombing.

 Jones died of a stroke on 30 June 1966.
+She left an unpublished (2025) memoir.